Shared Certificates for Neural Network Verification: Experimental Evaluation

 \subsection{Robustness against geometric perturbations}

-For the verification of geometric perturbations we take 100 images from the MNIST dataset and the 7x200 neural network from \cref{sec:robustn-agsinst-adve}.
-As before we use Zonotope propagation and create templates at the second and third layers.

-In \cref{tab:geometric_splits}, we consider an input specification with $\pm$2\textdegree~rotation followed by a $\pm$10\% contrast and $\pm$1\% brightness change.
-To certify the input region we consider its overapproximation in the Box domain as considered in \citet{DeepG}, and split it into $r$ splits.
-Here we use $m=1$, a single template, with optimized $\epsilon$.
-We observe that as we increase $r$, verification rate increases, but also the speed ups between $1.6$ to $2.9 \times$ obtained from proof sharing.
+For the verification of geometric perturbations, we take 100 images from the MNIST dataset and the 7x200 neural network from \cref{sec:robustn-agsinst-adve}.
+In \cref{tab:geometric_splits}, we consider an input region with $\pm$2\textdegree~rotation, $\pm$10\% contrast and $\pm$1\% brightness change, inspired by \cite{DeepG}.
+To verify this region, similar to existing approaches \cite{DeepG}, we choose to split the rotation into $r$ regions, each yielding a Box specification over the input.
+Here we use $m=1$, a single template, with the largest verifiable $\epsilon$ found via binary search.
+We observe that as we increase $r$, the verification rate increases, but also the speed ups.
+Proof sharing enables significant speed-up between $1.6$ to $2.9 \times$.

 Finally, we investigate the impact of the number of templates $m$.
-For this we consider a $\pm$40\textdegree~rotation generated input region with $n_{S}=200$.
-In \cref{tab:geometric_multi_templates} we evaluate this for $m$ templates obtained from the $\ell_{\infty}$ input perturbation around $m$ equally spaced rotations, where we apply binary search to find $\epsilon$.
-Again we observe that while $m>1$ allows more templates matches.
-However, here the relative increase is much larger, thus making $m=3$ faster than $m=1$.
+To this end, we consider a setting with a large parameter space: $\pm$40\textdegree~rotation generated input region with $r=200$.
+In \cref{tab:geometric_multi_templates}, we evaluate this for $m$ templates obtained from the $\ell_{\infty}$ input perturbation around $m$ equally spaced rotations, where we apply binary search to find $\epsilon_i$ tailored for each template.
+Again we observe that $m>1$ allows more templates matches.
+However, in this setting the relative increase is much larger than for patches, thus making $m=3$ faster than $m=1$.